Team5599/BNCHS-Sentinels-Website-v5/docs/Other Documentation.md

 ## Cloudflare

-While the project is hosted on Heroku, Cloudflare is responsible for handlign a variety of services:
+While the project is hosted on Hetzner, Cloudflare is responsible for handling a variety of services:
 - Caching
 - Auto minificiation
 - DNS Management